 - Encourage use of affected extremity to increase muscle strength

 - Avoid doing things for your loved one that they can do for themselves!

 - Be supportive and sympathetic, but firm and direct

 - Expect some emotional difficulties

-- May need to install hand rails by toilet, bed, etc
+- Consider installing hand rails by toilet, bed, etc

 Stroke survivors, although able to think as well as before the stroke, may experience an interference in the use or understanding of language.
 The individual may not get the right words out or correctly process words coming in.
 This condition is called aphasia.
 Here are some things you can do to help a person deal with aphasia:

 - Be patient